Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians: Generating many-body quantum models by graph operations

 \section{Generating many-body quantum models by graph operations}

-Elementary graph operations allow the construction of new graphs from a given set of more elementary ones.
-Among them, the class of binary operations includes graph union, intersection, and join, as well as various graph products.
-As the adjacency matrix enters directly into the ground-state wavefunction and the corresponding parent Hamiltonian, the construction of new models is natural using the tools of algebraic graph theory \cite{Godsil01}.
+Beyond classifying models by graph family, our framework also allows the systematic construction of new ground-state-solvable systems by combining simpler graphs through elementary graph operations.
+Among them, the class of binary operations includes graph union, intersection, and join, as well as various graph products, which translate directly into composite many-body models with transparent physical interpretations.
+As the adjacency matrix enters directly into the ground-state wave function and the corresponding parent Hamiltonian, the construction of new models is natural using the tools of algebraic graph theory \cite{Godsil01}.